-- Senior manager, partner or director with responsibility for the subject matter you are speaking up about. - The patient safety team or clinical governance team (where concerns relate to patient safety or wider quality) Clinical Governance - Local counter fraud team (where concerns relate to fraud), Alun Gordon, Lead Local Counter Fraud Specialist, alun.gordon1@nhs.net - Our Freedom to Speak Up Guardian David Ballard, Organisational Development Business Partner, david.ballard@nhs.net, can support you to speak up if you feel unable to do so by other routes.
-The Guardian will ensure that people who speak up are thanked for doing so, that the issues they raise are responded to, and that the person speaking up receives feedback on the actions taken.
+• Senior manager, partner or director with responsibility for the subject matter you are speaking up about.

+• The patient safety team or clinical governance team (where concerns relate to patient safety or wider quality) Amy Fairweather, Governance Support Officer - amy.fairweather@nhs.net or Judith Sansom, Senior Governance Manager - judith.sansom@nhs.net

+- Local counter fraud team (where concerns relate to fraud) Alun Gordon, Lead Local Counter Fraud Specialist - alun.gordon1@nhs.net - Our Freedom to Speak Up Guardian, Shelley Ramtuhul, Director of Governance, who can support you to speak up if you feel unable to do so by other routes.
+The guardian is a member of the Board of Directors but reports both directly to the Chief Executive and the Chair to ensure an element of independence from the Senior Management Team is maintained.
+The guardian will ensure that people who speak up are thanked for doing so, that the issues they raise are responded to, and that the person speaking up receives feedback on the actions taken.
 You can find out more about the guardian role here.

-Our HR team

-- Our senior lead responsible for Freedom to Speak Up, Clair Hobbs, Director of Nursing and Clinical Delivery, clair.hobbs@nhs.net - they provide senior support for our speaking-up guardian and are responsible for reviewing the effectiveness of our FTSU arrangements. - Our non-executive director responsible for Freedom to Speak Up, Harmesh Darbhanga, h.darbhanga@nhs.net
+Shelley Ramtuhul can be contacted at shelley.ramtuhul@nhs.net - Our HR team with the first point of contact being Fiona MacPherson, Head of Human Resources - Fiona.macpherson6@nhs.net - Our senior lead responsible for Freedom to Speak Up, Claire Hobbs, Director of Nursing, Workforce and Clinical Delivery - clair.hobbs@nhs.net - they provide senior support for our speaking-up guardian and are responsible for reviewing the effectiveness of our FTSU arrangements. - Our non-executive director responsible for Freedom to Speak Up, Harmesh Darbhanga, h.darbhanga@nhs.net - this role is specific to organisations with boards and can provides more independent support for the guardian; provide a fresh pair of eyes to ensure that investigations are conducted with rigor; and help escalate issues, where needed].